pinterbanget/X-Misinformation-Classifier/README.md

 - <b>Deep Learning Models</b>: We use BART and BERTweet embedding layers, in conjunction with a bidirectional LSTM layer, to create a deep learning model.

 For models that use both post and note data:
-- <b>Single-tower Neural Network<b>: We build a single-tower neural network model.
+- <b>Single-tower Neural Network</b>: We build a single-tower neural network model.
 The input is the concatenation of the post and note embeddings.
 The output is a final score.
 Knowledge distillation is also explored.
-- <b>Two-tower Neural Network<b>: We build a two-tower neural network model inspired by recommendation systems.
+- <b>Two-tower Neural Network</b>: We build a two-tower neural network model inspired by recommendation systems.
 The two towers are the Post tower and the Note tower.
 The Post tower is used to encode the post text, while the Note tower is used to encode the note text.
 The two towers' outputs are then handled with a fusion layer to produce a final score.

 We focus on Class 1 (Misleading) Recall as the most important metric, as we want to flag as many misleading posts as possible.